shadowspawn/forest-arborist/.github/CONTRIBUTING.md

 ## Issues

-New bug reports and feature requests are welcome.
+New issues are welcome.
 You are also welcome to contribute by adding helpful comments on an existing issue.

 I maintain the project in my own time, but you can expect a response within 7 days.